Leo-Poon-Lab/GEII/README.md

 ***t***: Moderated t-statistic[^2].

 ***B***: B-statistic or log-odds that the gene is differentially expressed[^2].

-### Acknowledgements
-GEII database is funded by XXX.

 [^1]: Michael Love, Simon Anders and Wolfgang Huber.
 Beginner’s guide to using the DESeq2 package.
 May 13, 2014.